stanley-gu/standardsCh/chapter.md

 dedicated SIG to maintain high- quality, curated information [@pico2008wikipathways].

-### ArrayExpress

-ArrayExpress (<http://www.ebi.ac.uk/arrayexpress>) is a public database for high throughput functional genomics data.
-ArrayExpress consists of two parts—the ArrayExpress Repository, which is a MIAME supportive public archive of microarray data, and the ArrayExpress Data Warehouse, which is a database of gene expression profiles selected from the repository and consistently re- annotated.
-Archived experiments can be queried by experiment attributes, such as keywords, species, array platform, authors, journals or accession numbers.
-Gene expression profiles can be queried by gene names and properties, such as Gene Ontology terms and gene expression profiles can be visualized.
-ArrayExpress is a rapidly growing database, currently it contains data from >50,000 hybridizations and >1,500,000 individual expression profiles.

-The ArrayExpress Archive is a database of functional genomics experiments including gene expression where you can query and download data collected to MIAME and MINSEQE standards.
-Gene Expression Atlas contains a subset of curated and re-annotated Archive data which can be queried for individual gene expression under different biological conditions across experiments [@parkinson2007arrayexpress;@rayner2006simple].

 ## Future Considerations

 With the success of Minimum Information guidelines and standardized